-The interest in making knives has in recent years sky rocketed with the popularity of Forged In Fire (History Channel).
-For those of us in South Africa, access to the internet (Youtube, forumn sites, Instagram) has been a strong facilitating factor for growth in the craft within the country.
+The interest in making knives has in recent years skyrocketed with the popularity of Forged In Fire (History Channel).
+For those of us in South Africa, access to the internet (Youtube, forum sites, Instagram) has been a strong facilitating factor for growth in the craft within the country recently.

-For the more experienced knifemaker who starting making knifes way back in the day, the path to this knowledge and skills were hard to come by.
-Stories of traveling hours to the nearest knifemaker to spend a few days with them, where not uncommon and in many ways were the only way.
+For the more experienced knifemaker who started making knives way back in the day, the path to this knowledge and skills was hard to come by.
+Stories of traveling hours to the nearest knifemaker to spend a few days with them were not uncommon and in many ways were the only way.

-Even with access to knifemakers all around the world, physical hands on experience is still on of the best teachers.
-Luckily there are more knifemakers around these days, so travel half way across the country, may not be necessary.
-Joining a local knifemaking club is a great way of meeting other makers, networking and learning technical skills.
+Even with access to knifemakers all around the world, physical hands-on experience is still one of the best teachers.
+Luckily there are more knifemakers around these days, so traveling halfway across the country, may not be necessary.
+Joining a local knifemaking club is a great way of meeting other makers, networking, and learning technical skills.

 My experience has taught me that there’s nothing like digging in and getting started.
 I have some strong opinions about how a new knifemaker should get started.
 I recommend the ﬁrst knives be made with simple and even makeshift tools.
 That’s the kind of thing that lets you ease into knifemaking without spending a lot of money.

 The art and science of making knives are one of man’s oldest crafts.
 Anyone with a few shop tools, the skills to use them, desire, and time can create their own knife.
 Knives can be made from “scratch” using a metal blank for the blade and wood or other materials for the handle.
 Knives can also be made from purchased kits.
 “Made from scratch” knife blades are made by one of two methods: stock removal (filing and grinding); or forging, also called “bladesmithing.”